-Everything you need to know about traveling to France this summer
+Everything you need to know about traveling to France

 Those who follow the restrictions will be glad they did; it will allow them to see France in a unique way.

-“The view of Paris that you’re privy to if you come this summer is kind of a once-in-a-lifetime opportunity,” Zimbeck says.
+Zimbeck describes a visit to France now as "kind of a once-in-a-lifetime opportunity,” she says.
 “The streets are less crowded, the locals are overjoyed; you’re one of a very small group of travelers in a normally very heavily tourist city.”